Mastermind of the Varsity Blues college admission scandal is about to learn his fate

 Indeed, prosecutors argue Singer is most culpable "by leaps and bounds" and his sentence must be longer than the longest one to date, which was the two-and-a-half years imposed on former Georgetown University tennis coach Gordon Ernst, who accepted nearly $3.5 million in bribes in cases of at least 22 students.

 Prosecutors also argue that while Singer's cooperation was "singularly valuable," it was also "singularly problematic."
 After he was arrested for his con, Singer actually tried to con prosecutors, too.
-At the same time he was vowing to cooperate to nab other targets, he got a burner phone behind the government's back and tipped off at least six co-conspirators that they were being investigated, warning them that if they got a call from him, they should deny any wrongdoing.
+At the same time he was vowing to cooperate to nab other targets, he tipped off at least six co-conspirators, warning they were under investigation and that if they got a call from him, they should assume they were being recorded and deny any wrongdoing.

 It's partly why prosecutors are not recommending more of a reward for Singer's cooperation.